aws/aws-cdk/packages/aws-cdk-lib/aws-route53/README.md

 const zoneFromId = route53.PublicHostedZone.fromPublicHostedZoneId(this, 'MyZone', 'ZOJJZC49E0EPZ');
 ```

-You can use `CrossAccountZoneDelegationRecord` on imported Public Hosted Zones with the `grantDelegation` method:
+You can use `CrossAccountZoneDelegationRecord` on imported Hosted Zones with the `grantDelegation` method:

 ```ts
 const crossAccountRole = new iam.Role(this, 'CrossAccountRole', {